(Published in GralsWelt 36/2005)

 We ask, can historical events help to specify the point in time?
 An assumption made by Heribert Illig (1) seems plausible.
 Assumes, with a fair degree of certainty at least after 400 BC.
 Chr.

 The following is remarkable: When the Romans 15 BC.
 In the northern foothills of the Alps as far as the Danube, they found fertile, but largely uninhabited land.
 Also strange: the great Celtic oppidum of Manching was also abandoned for unknown reasons in the first century BC.

 Did the nature-loving Celts take an incomprehensible and terrifying heavenly event as an opportunity to leave the country?

-Whatever the outcome of the discussions about the impact date: In addition to the Tunguska impact, there is evidence of a second impact by a celestial body in historical times, which probably wreaked havoc in Celtic settlements and changed historical processes.
+Whatever the outcome of the discussions about the impact date: Besides the Tunguska impact, a second impact of a celestial body in historical times is proven, which probably caused terrible devastation in Celtic settlements and changed historical processes.
+2.